 GSuitable for viewing by persons of all ages, No Warnings - 1 Hr 32 Mn

-FILM CRITIC - Linda Cook, "'Charlie the Wonderdog' is super-fun for families."
-FILM CRITIC - Mike McGranaghan, "A positive message, combined with cute characters and an overall sense of fun, makes this a movie parents can confidently take their children to see."
+*Popcorn Fresh 81% on RottenTomatoes.com* FILM CRITIC, Linda Cook - "'Charlie the Wonderdog' is super-fun for families."
+FILM CRITIC, Mike McGranaghan - "A positive message, combined with cute characters and an overall sense of fun, makes this a movie parents can confidently take their children to see."
 A shy boy, Danny, imagines a rich world in which he and his cherished dog, Charlie, star in their own superhero adventures.
 When Charlie is mysteriously abducted by aliens, he is gifted true superpowers and emerges as Charlie the Wonderdog, the greatest superhero the world has ever seen!

 PGParental guidance advised, Violence - 2 Hr 18 Mn